Audentes Therapeutics Inc. (BOLD)'s Financial Results Comparing With Bellerophon Therapeutics Inc. (NASDAQ:BLPH) | New Business Observer

 Insider and Institutional Ownership

-The shares of both Audentes Therapeutics Inc. and Bellerophon Therapeutics Inc. are owned by institutional investors at 0% and 54.7% respectively.
-1.3% are Audentes Therapeutics Inc.’s share held by insiders.
-On the other hand, insiders held about 4.5% of Bellerophon Therapeutics Inc.’s shares.
+Institutional investors owned 0% of Audentes Therapeutics Inc. shares and 54.7% of Bellerophon Therapeutics Inc. shares.
+Insiders owned 1.3% of Audentes Therapeutics Inc. shares.
+Competitively, insiders own roughly 4.5% of Bellerophon Therapeutics Inc.’s shares.

 Performance